 Shareholders who wish to participate at the Annual General Meeting shall:

-- have their names entered in the register of shareholders maintained by VPC AB (the Swedish Central Securities Depository) on Thursday 8 May 2008, and
+- have their names entered in the register of shareholders maintained by Euroclear Sweden AB (formerly VPC AB, the Swedish Central Securities Depository) on Tuesday 5 May 2009, and

 2. Preparation and approval of the voting list.